Everything and anything you’d need to know about the British Museum.

 British Museum overview

 What is it?
 Oh, no big deal, it’s only the world’s oldest national public museum.
 Inside, you’ll find collections of art, literature, and other artefacts telling the story of human history.
 Over six million people visit each year, which is more than the population of Libya.
-It’s the most popular tourist attraction in the UK, a title the British Museum has held for over a decade – until Tate Modern stunningly dethroned it earlier this year.
+It’s been the most popular tourist attraction in the UK, a title the British Museum has held for over a decade – until Tate Modern stunningly dethroned it earlier this year.